Filtered colimit elimination from Birkhoff's variety theorem: Introduction

 \section{Introduction}

-The relative algebraic theory introduced in \cite{kawase2023birkhoffs} is an algebraic concept relative to locally finitely presentable categories, and it is also a syntactic description of finitary monads on locally finitely presentable categories.
+The relative algebraic theories introduced in \cite{kawase2023birkhoffs} are algebraic concepts relative to locally finitely presentable categories, and they are also a syntactic description of finitary monads on locally finitely presentable categories.
 Since it is well-known that finitary monads on $\Set$, the category of sets, are equivalent to classical equational theories \cite{linton1969outline}, relative algebraic theory can be regarded as a generalization of equational theory.
 That is, classical equational theories are $\Set$-relative algebraic theories in \cite{kawase2023birkhoffs}.

 Birkhoff's variety theorem \cite{birkhoff1935structure} is a fundamental result for equational theories and characterizes equational classes via specific closure properties.
 A generalization of Birkhoff's variety theorem to relative algebraic theory appears in \cite{kawase2023birkhoffs}.
 In such a generalized Birkhoff's theorem, the closure property under filtered colimits is required even though it is not required in the original version of Birkhoff's theorem \cite{birkhoff1935structure}.
-In other words, the closure property under filtered colimits can be eliminated from the $\Set$-relative case, which is expressed by saying that \emph{filtered colimit elimination} holds.
-Moreover, filtered colimit elimination holds not only in the original version but also in some other versions.
+In other words, the closure property under filtered colimits can be eliminated from the assumption of the $\Set$-relative case.
+We shall call such a phenomenon \emph{filtered colimit elimination}.
+Moreover, filtered colimit elimination holds not only in the $\Set$-relative case but also in some other versions.
 The first such example is the case of finite-sorted equational theories \cite{adamek2012birkhoffs}, called $\Set^n$-relative algebraic theories in \cite{kawase2023birkhoffs}.
 The second example is the case of ordered algebraic theories \cite{bloom1976varieties}, called $\Pos$-relative algebraic theories in \cite{kawase2023birkhoffs}.